yzziizzy/EACSMB/DEVELOPMENT.md

 * Falling rain and snow.
 	* Make a special version of Emitter that only spawns in rage of the camera, but consistently.
 * Mipmapping in decals.
+* Dynamic LOD
+* Easy, cheap ephemeral meshes, decal and effects that can automatically spawn on terrain at certain zoom levels.
+Grass, dust, flowers, decorative decals, etc. They should not be in the CES as they are not real game items.

 ## Sound